-Like many things, the internet has made forex trading accessible to the everyday consumer.
-Individual investors who engage in forex trading are doing so in hopes of profiting from their trades.
-The whole objective is to exchange your currency for one that you expect to go up in value, earning you a profit.
+Like many things, the internet has made forex trading accessible.
+Individual investors who engage in forex trading are doing so in hopes to create profit from their trades.
+So the whole point is to exchange your currency for one that you expect to go up in value, earning you a profit.

 What kind of forex scams exists?

-With such a large volume of activity and no centralized governing body, there is ample opportunity for individual traders to fall prey to a forex scam.
-There are a few that are fairly common that you should be aware of if you decide to trade.
-Let's get into them.
+With so much activity and no centralized governing body, there is ample opportunity for individual traders to fall prey to a forex scam.
+A few are fairly common that you should be aware of if you decide to trade.

 Signal sellers are companies or individuals who charge to provide advice on when to buy and sell a particular currency pair.
 Typically, these signal sellers require that investors pay some sort of recurring fee in exchange for this information.
-These people often make guarantees of outperforming the market and have somehow gotten trading down to a science.
+These people often make guarantees of outperforming the market and claim to have trading down to a science.